Defining Makerspaces: What the Research Says

 But is my space any less of a makerspace simply because it doesn’t have power tools?
 Because it doesn’t have a 3D printer?
 Because my students build with LEGOs, K’nex and cardboard?

 All of this got me thinking about how we define “makerspace”.
 So I did what librarians do best: I researched.
 I gathered together my books on makerspaces, I searched our databases for articles, and I crowdsourced the amazing hive mind of Twitter.
-And I’ve found so much information that I’m dividing it into two posts.
-This one will focus on the research.

 For the record, here’s my own definition of a school Makerspace: